 Welcome to Year 5

-We have two classes in this year group.
-The Year 5 teaching staff team are: Mrs Richardson and Mr Southwell.
+We have three classes in this year group.
+The Year 5 teaching staff team are: Miss Dighton, Mrs Mathew and Miss Promubol.

-This year the classes have all been named after local landmarks / places of interest, we are: Rockingham Class and Boughton Class.
+Our classes have all been named after local landmarks / places of interest, we are: Deene Class and Boughton Class.

 We are going to be studying and exploring 6 exciting Big Questions this academic year.
 These are: